Loretta Swit: Other TV work

-Swit also guest-starred in television shows, such as: The Muppet Show, Bonanza, The Love Boat and Gunsmoke.
-She also appeared as a celebrity guest on game shows, including: Match Game, Pyramid, Win, Lose or Draw, Password and Hollywood Squares.
+Swit also guest-starred in television shows, including The Muppet Show, Bonanza, The Love Boat, and Gunsmoke.
+She also appeared as a celebrity guest on game shows, including Match Game, Pyramid, Win, Lose or Draw, Password, and Hollywood Squares.
 Additionally, she starred in Christmas programs such as the television version of The Best Christmas Pageant Ever and 1987's PBS special A Christmas Calendar.
 In 1988, she hosted Korean War—The Untold Story, a documentary on the true events of the war, and went to South Korea to film it, becoming the first M*A*S*H cast member to actually visit the country since Jamie Farr's service there in the mid-1950s while a member of the U.S. Army.
 In 1992, she hosted the 26-part series Those Incredible Animals on the Discovery Channel.
 Swit's last appearance was on GSN Live on October 10, 2008.

 She was also in the TV movie The Last Day (1975), with Richard Widmark and Robert Conrad.

-Swit guest-starred with Mike Connors in Mannix, Episode 78, Season 4, "Figures in a Landscape", written by Paul Krasny and directed by Donn Mullally, originally airing on October 10, 1970.
+Swit guest-starred with Mike Connors in Mannix, episode 78, season four, "Figures in a Landscape", written by Paul Krasny and directed by Donn Mullally, originally airing on October 10, 1970.
 Swit guest-starred as Wanda Russell in the Hawaii Five-O episode titled "Three Dead Cows at Makapuu", which aired February 25, 1970.
 She also starred in the Hawaii Five-O episode "Bait Once, Bait Twice", on January 4, 1972.